RedPS/Dungeon/README.md

 # Dungeon

-A Python GUI app that let's you store all your favorite programs in one place.
+A Python GUI app that let's you store all your favorite programs in one place and run them at the same time.

+This will be useful if you have a set environment that you work with and would like to start everything with one click as soon as you turn on your computer.

 Current version
 ```
+0.1
 ```

 Functionalities
+* Adding apps
+* Running apps
 * TBD
 * TBD
 * TBD